 This is just one of 2,600 hospitalizations that have resulted from vaping and the truly terrifying thing is that there are fewer cases being reported than actually documented.
 Yet, it’s not just the human harm that makes vaping and vaping products dangerous — even though this is a huge component — it’s also the environmental impact that ticks the needle closer to red.

-Everything about vaping wreaks havoc with health and wellness of bodies and Earth, all for the simple satisfaction of an addiction and millions of profit in the pockets of big companies.
+Everything about vaping wreaks havoc with the health and wellness of bodies and Earth, all for the simple satisfaction of an addiction and millions of profit in the pockets of big companies.

 What’s Vaping All About?